 Our Course Catalog reflects our current planning and assumptions for the 2023-24 school year.
 Also, only those electives that are viable will run, meaning that some may not be offered if there is not sufficient interest.
 Please register for your electives by February 3, 2023.

 All students take two electives.
 Many of our students choose Qu3ST as their second elective.
 Qu3ST is an acronym standing for Quiet Sustained and Supported Study Time, and it is a class open to all students during the 7th period (last period of the day).
 This important time provides students with essential academic support before the school day ends, allows them to get a jump start on homework, use extra time to complete a task or to ask questions about difficult concepts.
+Qu3ST is staffed by one of the student’s academy teachers.
 Some students may choose to take a second elective during 7th period instead of participating in Qu3ST.
-This option is only recommended for independent, organized and motivated students with few conceptual struggles.

 *For students interested in beginning band/strings (open course) or jazz band (entrance by audition) they can select those as a “zero” period option which will be a course held before school a few days per week.
 This would be in addition to a student’s other 2 selected electives.